canonical-web-and-design/practices/README.md

-Webteam practices
+Web team practices
 ===

-A collection of documents that describe best practices for Canonical webteam.
+A collection of documents that describe best practices for Canonical web team.